Find out more about what steps you need to take to switch from AOBRD to ELD with this free ebook.

 One area where we can look to the Phase 2 rollout for some “lessons learned” is in vendor selection.

-For the initial implementation of the ELD mandate, many fleets chose vendors that either had a product that wasn’t yet up to par or who provided an insufficient level of training.
+For the initial implementation of the ELD mandate, many fleets and owner operators chose vendors that either had a product that wasn’t yet up to par or who provided an insufficient level of training.
 This hasty choice ultimately led to a lot of frustration across the entire industry, resulting from the poor quality of product and customer service.

 As you dive into ELD vendor analysis, make sure you include reputable and experienced vendors, and be sure to ask about post-sale training and ongoing support.